ShibuyaFX/GettingAndCleaningData/README.md

 The run_analysis.R script has to be placed in the working directory.
 The data files (features.txt, X_train.txt, subject_train.txt, y_train.txt, X_test.txt, subject_test.txt and y_test.txt) are to be extracted and placed in the same working directory as the script run_analysis.R for the script to execute successfully and generate the desired output.

-Steps to take to execute the script and generate the output:
+The following codes have to be entered into RStudio or R Console in order to execute the script and generate the output:
 <ol>
 <li> source("run_analysis.R") </li>
 <li> CourseProjectGettingCleaningData() </li>